samsuchin/foodie/README.md

 Move into the repository folder
 `cd foodie`

+Make sure python3 is installed on your computer.

 It is advised to create a virtual environment and then install the requirements.txt libraries

 `pip install -r requirements.txt`